thec3uk/myc3/readme.md

 # To Do

-* events
 * ordering of the sections
 * other pages
     * Rotas
     * old teaching series